Alluvium and Glacial Outwash Sediments (Qa)

 use.
 One spring had a measured discharge of 47 gallons per minute.
 Most

 wells yield less than 10 gallons per minute.
-The deposits yield sufficient
+Water-bearing gravel usually

 overlies clay or indurated layers.
 Water ranges in hardness from 8 to

-724 parts per million and in dissolved solids from 43 to 782 parts per
+724 parts per million and in dissolved solidds from 43 to 782 parts

-These formations provide uplands and high-level erosional surfaces over
+These formations provide uplands and a high-level erosional surface

-Sand yields enough water for domestic use near outcrop areas of the
+Sand yields enough water for domestic use near the outcrop area of the

 Porters Creek Clay and in areas of perched water.
 Drilled wells penetrating